mcombeau/ft_transcendance/notes.md

   - enforce authorizations on contollers - check if user actually has the right to do what they're doing
   - check that 2fa is completed before accepting token

-- Security

-	- for each page check authentication and redirect with 404 if not authenticated

 - Project validation

   - reset game score to 10
   - all libraries are in latest stable version
   - remove unused libraries/modules + fix dependancy issues on frontend backend container creation?
   - remove passwords for users
+  - remove login page
+  - rename finalize login page to login
   - force HTTPS and force redirect HTTP port 80 to HTTPS port 443
   - choose domain (localhost or ft_transcendance or whatever) and then fix callback URL for 42 auth